ArMM1998/Puyo-Puyo-lesson-scripts/README.md

 For example, "try00000.pss" accounts for the very first "problem"

 If you want to edit any of these scripts, simply open the .pss file on any text editor.

+# Notepad++
+Notepad++ is recommended for editing/creating scripts, for the sake of readability, i have creared a custom programming language for Notepad++.
+To use it, in Notepad++ you must go to Language > Define Language > Import and select the "PuyoLanguageNotepad++.xml" included in the project.